ChiragKotian/SRIP-2023-Surveying-mapping-and-vegetation-analysis-using-drones/README.md

  instruments such as transits and optical theodolites were used to measure azimuth and vertical angles; and tapes and other electronic distance-measuring instruments with relatively good accuracies were used.
-Currently, advanced technologies like satellite remote sensing systems, Global Positioning System (GPS), and Robotic Total Station (RTS) instruments are utilised to perform large-scale mapping of the areas
+Currently, advanced technologies like satellite remote sensing systems, Global Positioning System (GPS) and Robotic Total Station (RTS) instruments are utilised to perform large-scale mapping of the areas
 .
 From being a tool of interest to a relatively narrow group of surveyors and instrument designers, the use of photography in surveying and